OpenSourceEcon/BootCamp2019/README.md

 This public repository contains the training materials, tutorials, lecture notes, code, and problem sets for the seven-week Boot Camp of the Open Source Economics Laboratory (OSE Lab, [https://www.oselab.org/](https://www.oselab.org/)) at the University of Chicago, July 1 to August 9.
 The OSE Lab was founded by Dr. Richard W. Evans, Senior Lecturer and Associate Director at the University of Chicago M.A.
 Program in Computational Social Science.
 The OSE Lab is funded primarily from a 5-year grant from the Charles Koch Foundation.
 Part of this grant also included the creation of the Dynamic Analysis Center at the Baker Institute at Rice University, which is directed by John Diamond.

+This year's OSE Lab Boot Camp has an exciting new partnership with the Econometric Society's Dynamic Structural Economics Summer School and Conference.
+July 8-9, 12-14 will be the [Dynamic Structural Economics Summer School](https://dseconf.org/dse2019course-program#) organized by [John Rust](https://editorialexpress.com/jrust/) (Georgetown University), [Bertel Schjerning](http://bschjerning.com/) (University of Copenhagen), and [Fedor Iskhakov](http://fedor.iskh.me/) (Australia National University).
+The Dynamic Structural Economics Conference, "[Applications in Industrial Organization, Marketing, and Business](https://editorialexpress.com/conference/DSE2019/program/DSE2019.html)" will take place on July 10-11 and is organized by [Sanjog Misra](https://www.chicagobooth.edu/faculty/directory/m/sanjog-misra) (Booth School of Business) and [Guenter Hitsch](https://www.chicagobooth.edu/faculty/directory/h/gunter-j-hitsch) (Booth School of Business).
+All OSE Lab students will be participants in both the DSE Summer School and in the conference.

 This `README.md` serves as a syllabus and reference for the OSE Lab Boot Camp.
 This document has 12 sections.

 1. [OSM Lab leadership](https://github.com/OpenSourceMacro/BootCamp2019#1-ose-lab-leadership)